 In response to having received an instruction in January 2016 from the Kanto Regional Development Bureau of the Ministry of Land, Infrastructure, Transport and Tourism pursuant to the Construction Business Act with regard to defective piling work for a collective housing complex in Yokohama City, we have systematically carried out the "Construction Business Act patrol."
-Branches conduct patrols of construction Business Act, including assignment of engineers and also covering subcontractors.
+Branches conduct patrols of construction sites that they oversee to check compliance with the Construction Business Act, including assignment of engineers and also covering subcontractors.
 Results of patrols, issues and other information are shared among all branches.
 The Execution System Improvement Sub-committee, which is established under the Production System Improvement Committee, examines, formulates and promotes necessary measures.